 Macarthur Park East is a densely urban neighborhood (based on population density) located in Los Angeles, California.

 Macarthur Park East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Macarthur Park East neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+A number of residences were also built between 1940 and 1969.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.